See below for a detailed tutorial explanation of the screen shot above

 "Energy" - Proprietary measure of speed for the horse.
 A delta of 5 points is significant.

-"PFDS %" - Looks at how well the horse fits the race from a pace, fitness, distance and surface standpoint.
+"PFDS%" - Looks at how well the horse fits the race from a pace, fitness, distance and surface standpoint.
 A score <0.5 is not good and can be an eliminator for horses with short odds.
 A score of 1.0 or greater represents a horse that fits this race perfectly.

 "Value" - Compares PFDS odds & Best odds with the True morning line to tell you which horses are the best bets in the race or even entire card.
 Higher value is better with a score greater then $10 being significant.

 "Rank" - Looks at 5 different aspects of my program and tells you which horses rank 1-3.
+See blog about Rank.

 "ABC" - This ranking looks at everything on the sheet with speed being an important factor.
 This is the best indicator for most likely winners in the race.
-Occasionally a horse will be so strong it will get a "K" for KILL rating.
+Occasionally a horse will be so strong it will get a "K" for KEY rating.
 These horses will win at a high rate and are good single candidates in horizontal wagering.

 The PLUS sign "+" after the ABC letter grade is the best horse to bet on based on both the ABC letter grade and the VALUE score.
+The "s" before the ABC letter grade means this horse is a spot play and is one of the best plays on the entire day for all races and tracks.
+See blog about Spot Play ROI.